Herbsta/Solor-System-Stability/README.md

 # Maximise reliability:
 In order to maximise the reliablity of the test, the follow variables need to be set up:

 Radius of solar system: 1e5

 Time to call test as successful: as greater as possible, but from testing about 200+ returns more reliable data

 # Calculations
 The gravity is simulated using F = gMm / r^2 and this is applied to the objects consistantly with a fixed time interval.

 The escape Velocity uses the equation V = sqrt(2GM/r) and this is applied to the object as soon as the simulations start.

 The Sun will not move, as this can cause the entire solar system to drift, which could impede observing the system.

+# Trying out
+I would recommend trying the max and min masses to be 5, the number of tests to be 100, the min and max Velocities to be 99% and the number of planets to be 5 to test the program.

+When you enable trails this simulation tends to look very appealing